adventures of a food-obsessive in NYC, living one bite at a time

 simple, but significant

-Things I couldn’t live without: coffee, chocolate (the darker the better), summer peaches, mushrooms, brunch, Brussels sprouts, veggie burgers, crossword puzzles and anything from Spain (but especially a cold bottle of cava).
+Things I couldn’t live without: coffee, chocolate (the darker the better), summer peaches, mushrooms, brunch, Brussels sprouts, cheese, crossword puzzles and anything from Spain (but especially a cold bottle of cava).

 The only thing I love more than thinking about food is talking about it, so I’d love to hear from you!